Classes

 • Campfire

-• The campfire program at Rock Eagle provides students with an opportunity to participate in a recreational and social activity.
+• The campfire program at Rock Eagle provides students with an opportunity to participate in recreational and social activities.
 An hour of storytelling, songs, skits, and legends around a burning campfire can be a welcome addition to your outdoor experience.
+S’mores and roasting sticks are NOT provided, but feel free to bring your own to enjoy after Rock Eagle staff concludes their program.

 • Museum Tour